alchemistry/alchemlyb/joss_paper/paper.md

 # Background: Alchemical free energy calculations

-Free energy differences are fundamental to understand many different processes at the molecular scale, ranging from the binding of drug molecules to their receptor proteins or nucleic acids through the partitioning of molecules into different solvents or phases to the stability of crystals and biomolecules.
+Free energy differences are fundamental to understand many different processes at the molecular scale, ranging from the binding of drug molecules to their receptor proteins or nucleic acids through the partitioning of molecules into different solvents or phases to the stability of crystals and biomolecules [@deng2009computations].
 The calculation of such transfer free energies involves constructing two end states where a target molecule interacts with different environments.
 For example, in a solvation free energy calculation, in one state (the coupled state) the target molecule interacts with a solvent (in the case of hydration free energies, water), while in the other state (the decoupled state) the ligand has no intermolecular interactions, which mimics the transfer of a ligand from infinite dilution in the solvent to the gas phase.
 The solvation free energy is then obtained by calculating the free energy difference between these two end states, but it is crucial to ensure sufficient overlap in phase space between the coupled and decoupled states, a condition often challenging to achieve.